harness/developer-hub/docs/continuous-delivery/cd-advanced/cd-helm-category/deploy-helm-chart-with-dependencies-and-subcharts.md

 This feature is currently behind the feature flag, `NG_CDS_HELM_SUB_CHARTS`.
 Contact [Harness Support](mailto:support@harness.io) to enable this feature.
 :::

-## Supported deployment types
+## Limitations

-Helm subcharts are supported for the following deployment types only.
+* Helm subcharts are supported for the following deployment types only.
     - Kubernetes deployments using canary, blue/green, and rolling deployment strategies
     - Native Helm deployments using basic strategy
+* Harness Continuous Delivery (CD) captures the parent chart as the deployed instance.
+Harness Continuous Verification (CV) detects and verifies the parent chart as the deployed instance.
+CV cannot simultaneously verify all subcharts as deployed instances.

 ## Service configuration